From choosing hair products to surfing the internet, these Cincinnati Black tech companies make your life easier from any device.

 You may also like: NKU offers scholarships to students majoring in STEM.

-With the technology field constantly growing, it is a good ideal to involve children in tech courses young.
+With the technology field constantly growing, it is a promising idea to involve children in tech courses young.
 View our list of youth education opportunities to find a STEM program that fits your child.
 If there are any Cincinnati Black Tech companies that we have missed, let us know at The Voice of Black Cincinnati.

 The Voice of Black Cincinnati is a media company designed to educate, recognize and create opportunities for African Americans in the region.
 Visit our homepage, explore other articles, subscribe to our newsletter, follow us on Facebook or text VOBC to 797979 for local news, events, job postings, scholarships and a database of local Black-owned businesses.